If you’ve not yet heard of medicinal mushrooms, then welcome.

 Vitamin D mushrooms that are exposed to sunlight, such as Shiitake contain some absorbable levels of vitamin D.

-It’s glutathione that elicits a powerful antioxidant effect scavenging free radicals that drive oxidative stress.
-Oxidate stress is what drives premature cell death, inflammation, accelerated ageing, cell dysregulation, and disease formation.
-So by ensuring we consume adequate dietary selenium, we’re supporting the creation and recycling of glutathione, decreasing inflammation, and improving longevity and our wellbeing.
+The health information suggests by ensuring we consume adequate dietary selenium, we’re supporting the creation and recycling of glutathione, decreasing inflammation, and improving longevity and overall wellbeing.

 Benefits of Selenium;

 Mushrooms are a good nutrition source of selenium.

 Copper is a trace mineral involved in iron metabolism.
 It is anti-inflammatory, ensures superoxide dismutase – another potent antioxidant compound that can decrease oxidative stress, and has a role in energy creation (3).

 Copper is utilized specifically in supporting healthy iron levels as it is a part of metallothionein and ceruloplasmin.
 Ceruloplasmin enables the conversion of non-heme iron into heme iron, with metallothionein involved in regulating gene expression and modulating inflammation, both of which require copper for proper function and health effects.

 Benefits of copper;

 Being a trace mineral, we don’t need much copper.